Aditya Nagpal

 • Multi-factor authentication support

-• Passkey support for password less login
+• Passkey support for passwordless login

-• Secret Automation for DevOps teams
+• Secrets automation for DevOps teams

-• Admin dashboard for access control across the team
+• Admin dashboard for team access control

 Pricing